“It’s important we go as close to 50/50 as we can”

 — Steve Rosier (@steverosier) November 13, 2019

-It comes after Eavis had just recently (November 10), been awarded the Outstanding Contribution award while delivering a rallying cry for the live industry to book festival bills with a 50/50 gender split, in addition to previously admitting that she and father Michael, who founded the festival, were passionate about improving the gender imbalance on the Pyramid Stage.
+It comes after Eavis had just been awarded the Outstanding Contribution Award while delivering a rallying cry for the live industry to book festival bills with a 50/50 gender split, in addition to previously admitting that she and father Michael – who founded the legendary Festival – are passionate about improving the gender imbalance on the Pyramid Stage.

 Despite the fact that the full line-up for Glastonbury 2020 has yet to be released – all tickets for the Festival’s 50th anniversary have now sold out, with General Admission tickets selling out in 33 minutes, following Coach + Ticket Packages which sold out in just 27 minutes.

-There are still ways to go to Glastonbury next year, and in addition to being able to volunteer – there will also be a resale of any cancelled tickets in the spring, with coach + ticket packages going up for resale on April 16 – followed by a general admission tickets resale (which don’t include travel) on April 19.
+There are still ways to go to Glastonbury 2020, and in addition to being able to volunteer or enter the various competitions – there will also be a resale of any cancelled tickets in the spring, with coach + ticket packages going up for resale on April 16 – followed by a general admission tickets resale on April 19.

 Glastonbury 2020 will take place at Worthy Farm, Pilton, Somerset – from Wednesday 24th to Sunday 28th June.